A to Z of EVs in 2023: Every electric car available right now (or coming very soon)

 Tesla Roadster

-The Tesla Roadster was revealed way back in 2017, but due to the pandemic and chip shortage, production has now been pushed back until 2023.
+The Tesla Roadster was revealed way back in 2017, but due to the pandemic and chip shortage, production has now been pushed back until at least 2024.
 In the UK, however, it’s likely to be the next all-new Tesla available to lease.
 With a sub two-second 0-60mph time and a range of up to 620 miles (to be confirmed), it will use a 200kWh battery pack – that’s almost twice the size of most other cars on this page!

 Toyota